yifc/AppStore-Server/README.md

-The server deployed in Elgg for App Store with customized file uploading and downloading feathers.For Android client, please refer to the repository "AppStore-Client" <https://github.com/yifeichan/AppStore-Client>.
+The server deployed in Elgg for App Store with customized file uploading and downloading feathers.
+<br />For Android client, please refer to the repository "AppStore-Client" <https://github.com/yifeichan/AppStore-Client>.

 <br />
 Elgg